[−][src]Enum serde_yaml::Value

 ) -> Result<V::Value, Error> where

-type is expecting a sequence of values and knows how many values there are without looking at the serialized data.
+V: Visitor<'de>, Hint that the Deserialize type is expecting a sequence of values and knows how many values there are without looking at the serialized data.
 Read more

 fn deserialize_tuple_struct<V>(